DDMAL/UtilityClasses/README.md

 If your system already has the JRE installed, as will most typically be the case, you may skip this section.
-If not, you will need to install the JRE in order to run jSymbolic.
+If not, you will need to install the JRE in order to run this project.
 The JRE can be downloaded for free from the Java web site.
 The JDK typically includes the JRE, or the JRE can simply be installed alone.